When food and your body start to feel like a prison…

 → Showing up fully in your own life

-That shift is possible.
-Not overnight.
-Not through another rigid plan.
-But through intentional, evidence-based eating disorder therapy.
+That shift is possible!
+Maybe not overnight or through another rigid plan, but through intentional, evidence-based eating disorder therapy.

 In our work together, we focus on more than just food.